The Reality of Student Loans: 3 Things You Should Know

-The highly publicized “debt forgiveness” gifted to 400 Morehouse College graduates by Texas billionaire, Robert Smith, was real cause for celebration.
-Smith, during his commencement address at Morehouse, announced his plans to pay off the student loans of each graduate to the tune of 40 million dollars.
-Students were elated.
-Parents were even more elated.
-The typical outstanding student loan for graduates of Morehouse College with a bachelor’s degree is $26,000, according to the US Department of Education's College Scorecard.
+TThe highly publicized act of "debt forgiveness" gifted to 400 Morehouse College graduates by Texas billionaire Robert Smith in 2019 sparked celebration.
+During his commencement address, Smith announced his intention to pay off the student loans of each graduate, totaling $40 million.
+This brought excitement to the students and even more so to their parents.
+At the time, the average outstanding balance for Morehouse College graduates with a bachelor's degree was $26,000, according to the US Department of Education's College Scorecard.
+Today, in 2023, this event remains a significant moment in student loan news.

 Student debt can become a crisis if students fail to develop a plan and stick to it.
 Therefore, parents and students should discuss how they will fund college before students apply to college.
 As a first step, families should figure out their Net Price to determine if they will need to take out loans to cover part or all of their cost of attendance.

 By all means, consider strategies to cut college costs.
 Attending a collegiate high school or taking dual credit courses, for instance, could help students earn college credits while still in high school and reduce their overall college costs.
-Other cost saving measures include taking a test prep class to raise your test scores and qualify for more merit scholarships, and targeting generous colleges.
+Other cost saving measures include applying for as many private scholarships as you can.
+All those $500 and $2,500 scholarships add up.
+Some colleges also offer automatic merit scholarships based on your test scores and GPA.

-If student loans are part of your plan to fund your education, here are three (3) things you should know:
+If you have to borrow to fund your education, here are five (5) things you should know:

-1. There are different types of student loans
+1. What are the different types of student loans?

-First, two of the main sources of student loans are the federal government and private institutions (banks, colleges, state agencies or other financial institutions).
-The loans available through the federal government are generally a better option than private student loans due to the lower interest rates and more flexible repayment terms.
-Most importantly, your first step in accessing these loans is to complete and submit the FAFSA.
+There are two main sources of student loans: the federal government and private institutions.
+Federal student loans are generally better than private loans because they have lower interest rates and more flexible repayment terms.
+To access these loans, your first step is to complete and submit the FAFSA.

 The federal loans available to fund your undergraduate education are: